 The Company is party to certain management contracts.
 These contracts require payment of up to \$400,000 upon the occurrence of a change of control of the Company.
 The Company is also committed to payments upon termination of \$400,000 pursuant to the terms of these contracts.
 As a triggering event has not occurred, these amounts have not been recorded in the Financial Statements.
-As of June 30, 2023, the Company owed \$3,000 (March 31, 2023 - \$18,000) to a related party for monthly service fees under their management contract.
+As of September 30, 2023, the Company owed \$6,000 (March 31, 2023 - \$18,000) to a related party for monthly service fees under their management contract.
 The amounts due are non-interest bearing, unsecured, and due on demand.
+Subsequent to September 30, 2023, this amount was paid in full.